How do Solar Panels Work?

 Solar Panel Cell Count and Efficiency

-All PV panels differ in efficiency.
+All solar panels differ in efficiency.
 Meaning certain types and even brands of Solar panels can convert sunlight into electricity more effectively than others.
 This is because panels can vary in the number of silicon cells and type they have.
 The cell count of a Solar Panel often determines its cost, size and weight.
-Although it is often believed the more silicon cells a panel has, the high wattage and power output it will produce, this isn’t always the case.
-The power output of a panel is dependant on the quality and efficiency of the solar cells themselves.
+Although it is often believed the more silicon cells a panel has, the higher wattage and power output it will produce, this isn’t always the case.
+The power output of a panel is dependent on the quality and efficiency of the solar cells themselves.

-In this blog we will explore the main three types of solar panel cells: polycrystalline, monocrystalline and thin-film.
-Understanding the difference between the three, is the very first step to selecting your perfect panel for your home, business or community.
+In this blog, we will explore the main three types of solar panel cells: polycrystalline, monocrystalline and thin-film.
+Understanding the difference between the three is the very first step to selecting the perfect panel for your home, business or community.

 Monocrystalline panels are the oldest most developed type of Solar panels.
 As the name suggests, Monocrystalline Solar Panels are made from single (Mono) crystal (crystalline) silicon solar cells.
 To make these solar cells, pure silicon is formed into bars and cut into wafers.
 During this process, the cell edges are cut off, smoothen and rounded, to help the solar cells produce even more electricity.
 Although quite wasteful and time consuming, this gives the monocrystalline cells a recognisable appearance.

-Manufactured from the highest purity of silicon, Monocrystalline Solar panels are a premium panel.
-Although Monocrystalline cells are more expensive, they tend to last longer, and have higher efficiencies.
+Manufactured from the highest purity of silicon, Monocrystalline Solar panels are a premium panels.
+Although Monocrystalline cells are more expensive, they tend to last longer and offer the most efficient solar panels.
 As the cells are composed of a single crystal, they have a higher power output too.
 In addition, Monocrystalline cells appear black and uniform in finish.
 Making them the prime choice for anyone looking for a modern black solar panel.

 Also referred to as “multi-crystalline” panels, Polycrystalline are often considered the mid-range panel.
 Although less efficient, Polycrystalline Solar panels are the more affordable option.